 “And we know that all things work together for good to those who love God, to those who are the called according to His purpose” (Romans 8:18, 23-25, 28).

 We encourage you to read all of Romans 8 to more fully understand how God’s Spirit helps us see beyond the present troubles into the glorious future God has lovingly prepared for us.

 And we must consider this: If God immediately granted all that we asked, we would not experience the trials that produce the beautiful, golden character of God in us.

 The apostle Peter wrote about this in 1 Peter 1:6-9.
 “In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials, that the genuineness of your faith, being much more precious than gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation [second coming] of Jesus Christ, whom having not seen you love.

 “Though now you do not see Him, yet believing, you rejoice with joy inexpressible and full of glory, receiving the end of your faith—the salvation of your souls.”

 Even our darkest moments are just a launching pad for the wonderful potential God has for us.

 What a wonderful God we serve!
 He loves us and gives us a sure hope.
+He teaches us how to overcome hopelessness and increase hope.
 This hope does not disappoint.
 This hope can be an anchor for our souls.
 This hope can motivate and inspire us.

 We need God’s help to defeat the five enemies of hope discussed above and others that seek to knock us off the path of Christian conversion.
-Study more about how to defeat the enemies in the article “Put on the Armor of God.”
+Study more about renewing hope and reviving hope and how to defeat the enemies in the article “Put on the Armor of God.”